iamsayan/wp-last-modified-info/readme.txt

 If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.8.6 =
+Release Date: January 24, 2023

+* Fixed: Modified date is not showing if "Post Date Time Change or Removal" is set to "Convert to Modified Date" after last update.

 = 1.8.5 =
 Release Date: January 5, 2023